0cjs/sedoc/8bit/conn/video.md

 ### PC Engine RGB Mod

 This is a mod on M's PC Engine, possibly done by "doujindance."
 Output is DIN-8 270°.

-XXX This needs to be rechecked; it probably has errors.
+The JP-21 column gives the pin to which it should be connected at the monitor.

-    DIN-8   JP-21           Desc
+    DIN-8   Desc                JP-21
-      1       3             comp video in (??? sync)
-      2       3,13,14,18    GND: audio, red, Ym/YS, blue
+      1     audio left          1
+      2     GND                 3,7,14,13,17,18
-      3       9             audio L in
+      3     CBVS                9
-      4      11,16          AV control, Ys RGB switch (???
-V)
-      5       5             audio R in
+      4     audio right         5
+      5     AV control/blanking 11,16
-      6      19             Green
+      6     red                 15
-      7      15             Red
+      7     green               19
-      8      20             Blue
+      8     blue                20

 Other Connectors